-In this school any individual can contact the designated safeguarding lead (DSL) if they have concerns about a young person.
+In this school any individual can contact the designated safeguarding lead (DSL) or the Deputies if they have concerns about a young person.

-DSL is Tony Markham (Headteacher) and the deputy DSLs are Sonja Balmer (Pupil Support Manager), Erika Marshall (Assistant Head/SENCo) & Peter Castle (Deputy Head).
-There is a nominated governor, Pauline Judge, who will receive reports of allegations against the Headteacher and act on the behalf of the governing body.
-This governor also chairs the internal 'Safety & Safeguarding Committee', which meets termly.
+DSL is Tony Markham (Headteacher) and the Deputy DSLs are Sonja Balmer (Pupil Support Manager), Erika Marshall (Assistant Head/SENCo) & Peter Castle (Deputy Head).
+There is a nominated governor, Pauline Judge, who will take leadership responsibility for safeguarding.
+The Chair of Governors Mary Fair will receive reports of allegations against the Headteacher and act on the behalf of the governing body.